 The Mongol Derby is no small undertaking, with over 500 people coming together to build an unforgettable race.

-“It is easy to conquer the world from the back of a horse” – Genghis Khan.
+“It is easy to conquer the world from the back of a horse” – Genghis Khan

 In 1224, Man of the Millennium Ghenghis Khan set up the world’s first long-distance postal transmission system.
 Using a massive network of horse stations, his messengers could gallop from his capital Kharkhorin to the Caspian sea in a few days.
 It’s thought the speed of this communication provided a great tactical advantage for the Mongol warriors.

 Riders carrying messages directly from the Khan would ride non-stop wearing a gergel (metal plate showing the authenticity of the message) on their belts.
 Messengers would leap onto their new ride at each urtuu at full tilt.
 Not even the call of nature or hunger would stop them.
-The remnants of this horse-wise-web carried on delivering post and messages right into the 1950’s.
+The remnants of this horse-wide-web carried on delivering post and messages right into the 1950’s.
 And now it’s back.
 Delivering you.